Teachers will love the 5 creative, cheap, and fun REWARDS for kids, that include coupons, Brag Tags, and more ideas that are positive and motivating.

 HOW: There is a bit more involved in preparing Brag Tags.
 You will want to print and laminate a class set of each type you plan on giving out ahead of time.
 There are many drawer organizers available that can hold Brag Tags in an organized fashion.
 Plan a way to give the tags out and how you will add them to their necklaces or rings.

-COST: You will need white cardstock or colored paper, a printer, laminator, a heavy duty paper trimmer, a box with drawers or display shelf to house the tags, and chains or binder rings to hold the tags.
+COST: You will need white cardstock or colored paper, a printer, laminator, a heavy-duty paper trimmer, a box with drawers or display shelf to house the tags, and chains or binder rings to hold the tags.
 Once you have your supplies ready to go, the excitement can begin!
-Consequently kids will feel so special as their collections grow!
+Consequently, kids will feel so special as their collections grow!

-FREE Creative & Cost-Effective Rewards to Try
+FREE Creative & Cost-Effective Rewards for Kids

-Click both of the images below to grab your free reward coupons, Brag Tags, and certificates!
+Upon deciding which type of reward to use, click one or both of the images below to grab your free reward coupons, Brag Tags, and certificates!

 Do you use rewards?
 What are your favorite rewards for kids?